Ancient Greek Origins of Saint Valentine’s Day

 After losing his head, St. Valentine was buried in the cemetery on the Via Flaminia, an ancient Roman road that crosses the Apennines, to Rimini, on the Adriatic coast.

-Where relics are concerned, it seems Saints had more arms, legs and skulls, than your common or garden human being, Saint Valentine was no different, parts of him are to be found all over Europe.
+Where relics are concerned, it seems Saints had more arms, legs and skulls, than your common or garden human being.

 Greece

-The Greek connection again,1907 the relics of Saint Valentine, a gift from an Italian priest, found their way to Mytilene, capital of the Greek island of Lesbos, and are housed in the Roman Catholic Church of Our Lady
+The Greek connection again, in 1907 the relics of Saint Valentine, a gift from an Italian priest, found their way to Mytilene, capital of the Greek island of Lesbos, and are housed in the Roman Catholic Church of Our Lady

-The relics of Saint Valentine remained there until 1990, until they were taken to Athens, to the church of Saints Francis and Clara of the Italian community.
+The relics of Saint Valentine remained there until 1990, when they were taken to Athens, to the church of Saints Francis and Clara of the Italian community.

 In 2014, they were returned to Mytilene.